UE4SS-RE/UE4SSCPPTemplate/README.md

 ## `xmake installmod [-d, --exedir] name`

 The `installmod` command will copy your build output to a specific game directory.
-The configuration of the build you want to install is derived from the current xmake configuration.
+The configuration of the build you want to install is derived from the currently configured xmake mode (`xmake f -m <mode>`).
+This configured mode is global to the `RE-UE4SS` repo and all the mods in the `Mods` folder.
 If you want to specify a specific configuration to install, then you can change the xmake configuration by running `xmake f -m "Game__Debug__Win64"`.

 Running `xmake installmod --exedir="Path\To\Your\Game\Dir" CoolMod` will copy the build output and install `CoolMod` in the correct subdir in the game's mod folder.